 Texas A&M students will write and speak in public with proficiency upon graduation.
-Proficiency requires a solid knowledge of rhetorical precepts such as audience awareness and ability to suit the occasion or type of document being produced.
+Proficiency requires a solid knowledge of rhetorical concepts such as audience awareness and the ability to match langauge to the occasion or type of document being produced.
 A proficient communicator argues well, thinks critically, and solves problems.
-A proficient communication can analyze, evaluate, synthesize information from various sources, document and cite properly, and organize text logically.
+A proficient communicator can analyze, evaluate, and synthesize information from various sources; document and cite properly; and organize text logically.
 Skill with grammar, mechanics, format, and usage is required.

 Texas A&M students will master the forms of writing and speaking most commonly associated with and essential to their major field of study.
-Proficient communications skills cannot be learned once, in the isolation of a single, First-Year English or speech course, but must be practiced over time, for many different audiences, in different situations, and in different genres.
+Profociency in communication cannot be achieved all at once, during a single, First-Year English or speech course, but must be acquired through practice over time, for many different audiences, in different situations, and in different genres.
 Because writing conventions and ways of communicating vary somewhat from discipline to discipline, novice communicators need the guidance of experienced writers in the disciplinary communities they aspire to join.

-Texas A&M students will understand that proficient writing and speaking require practice and an investment of time and energy.
-Experienced writers produce multiple drafts, proofread and edit, and participate in reviews and critiques of their work.
+Texas A&M students will understand that proficiency in writing and speaking requires practice and an investment of time and energy.
+Experienced writers produce multiple drafts, edit and proofread, and participate in reviews and critiques of their work.
 Good prose and fluent speaking requires the investment of time and effort.

 - be offered for at least one credit

-- provide instruction in writing and formative feedback that allows for the improvement of some major assignments
+- provide instruction in writing and formative feedback that allows improvement of some major assignments

-- base a percentage of the final course grade on writing quality (about 25% for a 4-credit course, 33% for a 3-credit course, 50% for a two-credit course, and 70% for a one-credit course)
+- base part of the final course grade on writing quality (at least 25% for a 4-credit course, 33% for a 3-credit course, 50% for a 2-credit course, and 70% for a 1-credit course)

-- assign a minimum of 2000 words of finished, graded writing
+- include at least of 2000 words of finished, graded writing

 - be offered for at least one credit

-- assign writing and public speaking or other form of oral communication related to the major
+- include writing and public speaking or other oral communication related to the major

-- provide instruction in writing and speaking and formative feedback that allows for the improvement of some major assignments
+- provide instruction in writing and speaking and formative feedback that allows improvement of some major assignments

-- base a percentage of the final course grade on writing or speaking quality (about 25% for a 4-credit course, 33% for a 3-credit course, and 70% for a one-credit course)
+- base part of the final course grade on writing or speaking quality (at least 25% for a 4-credit course, 33% for a 3-credit course, 50% for a 2-credit course and 70% for a 1-credit course)

-- assign a minimum of 1250 words of finished, graded writing and 5 minutes of oral communication
+- assign at least 1250 words of finished, graded writing and 5 minutes of oral communication

 Frequently Asked Questions